-The Council on Social Work Education (CSWE) has officially awarded accreditation candidacy status to the MSW program (2021).
+The Council on Social Work Education (CSWE) officially awarded accreditation candidacy status to the MSW program in 2021.
 The program’s candidacy status is confirmed here.
 Bethel's BA in Social Work has been accredited since 1981 and was re-accredited in the summer of 2021.

 A temporary LGSW license can be converted to a standard LGSW license once the program is fully accredited by CSWE.
-Supervised practice hours under a provisional LGSW license can be applied to LISW and LICSW (clinical) licensure requirements.
+In Minnesota, supervised practice hours under a provisional LGSW license can be applied to LISW and LICSW (clinical) licensure requirements.

 CSWE accreditation is a 3+ year process involving a program’s completion and CSWE’s approval of 3 annual benchmarks.
 Please note that the program received formal COA approval of its Benchmark I documentation in February 2022 when it earned “candidacy” status.
-The program anticipates receiving approval for its Benchmark II volumes in February 2023 and full accreditation in February 2024.
-At that point, all of our graduates with provisional LGSW licensure may exchange their provision licenses for non-provisional LGSW licenses.
+The program received approval for its Benchmark II volumes in February 2023 and will be reviewed for full accreditation in February 2024.
+At that point, all Bethel graduates with provisional LGSW licenses may exchange their provisional licenses for non-provisional LGSW licenses.

 For more information about social work accreditation, visit the CSWE website.
 Or contact accreditation.